AriFordsham/GHCWiki/phabricator.md

 Note that you can add inline comments to any line in a differential revision.
 You can also reply to inline comments. **You can have multiple inline comments per top-level comment you add**.
 Once you have made some inline comments, or replied to one, go to the bottom of the page and hit 'submit' to submit it.
 You may also add a top-level comment to go with it.

-## Browsing the GHC repository with Diffusion

-**[ Diffusion](https://phabricator.haskell.org/diffusion)** is a simple, fast repository browser for GHC which you can use to browse the repo, audit commits, explore branches or just read code.

-Note that in Phabricator, every repository has what we call a **callsign**.
-A callsign is a short, unique identifier for a repository.
-The GHC repository has the **GHC** callsign.
-Sometimes in the UI when referring to a repository, you must use the unambiguous name `rGHC`, signifying the repository callsign.

-## Herald & Audit: post-commit review

-**[ Herald](https://phabricator.haskell.org/herald)** is an application that tracks events that occur on Phabricator, and take certain actions when they happen.
-For example, when a commit to the GHC repository occurs, you may want to be sent an email about it so you can be aware.
-Or maybe you'd like to audit commits that touch certain files.

-**[ Audit](https://phabricator.haskell.org/audit)** is an application that lets you keep track of commits that have gone into a repository, in case you need to review them.
-The most common workflow audit enables is *post-commit review*, which means you review code after it's been committed.

-Normally, you'll use **Herald** to create rules which trigger an **Audit**, which will then appear in the Audit application.

-### Herald: creating rules

-Go to the [ Herald application](https://phabricator.haskell.org/herald/) and click *Create New Herald Rule* at the top right.

-First, you have to select the event the rule will trigger on.
-Normally this will be *Commit* if you want to analyze commits, or *Differential Revision* if you want it to trigger on new patches for review.

-Next, you have to select the type of rule.
-You will always want the type to be *Personal* - so it only affects you and nobody else.

-Finally, you have the rules screen.
-It should be mostly self explanatory: set combinations of conditions, and sets of actions to take when the conditions are satisfied.

-For example, I may create a **Personal Rule** for **Differential Revisions**.
-The rule is only triggered when the repository **is any of**`rGHC` (**NB**: the `r` is important!), and when **any changed filename** also **matches regexp**`rts/*`.
-Finally, the `action` to take will be to **Add me as a reviewier**.

-With this rule, any commits which modify the RTS will then automatically have you added as a reviewier.

-### Audit: auditing commits that go by

-Once you've created a Herald rule, you may now go to the Go to the [ Audit application](https://phabricator.haskell.org/audit/) to review commits that have gone by.
-Auditing works mostly the same way as reviewing, only after the fact - instead of accepting or rejecting, you can **Raise Concerns** or **Accept Revision**.
-If you raise a concern, the author will be notified and generally required to rectify the change.

-**NB**: commits you should audit, or commits of yours that have had concerns raised will appear on the homepage.

-Alternatively, you may use Diffusion to [ browse the GHC repository](https://phabricator.haskell.org/diffusion/GHC), find a commit, and then audit it.
-For example, by viewing commit [ b6352c9912536929537dcebac9d02d4f995c1657](https://phabricator.haskell.org/rGHCb6352c9912536929537dcebac9d02d4f995c1657), we can look at the diff.
-Then, go to the bottom, and you can take actions like **Accept Review** or **Raise Concerns** - this is an equivalent to a regular audit for arbitrary commits.

-### More reading

-Be sure to also read the [ Herald user guide](https://secure.phabricator.com/book/phabricator/article/herald/), as well as the [ Audit user guide](https://secure.phabricator.com/book/phabricator/article/audit/).
-There's also some documentation on [ review vs audit workflows](https://secure.phabricator.com/book/phabricator/article/reviews_vs_audit/) in the Phab documentation.

 ## Tips